 Why choose this course

-Surrey is one of the UK's leading universities for Biological Sciences, with our programmes ranked sixth in the Complete University Guide 2018 and in the top ten in the Guardian University Guide 2018.
-This programme achieved 100 per cent overall satisfaction in the National Student Survey (NSS) 2017.
+The University of Surrey is one of the UK's leading universities for biological sciences, with our programmes ranked in the top 10 in the Guardian University Guide 2019.
+Our BSc Biological Sciences course was ranked first and achieved 100 per cent overall satisfaction in the National Student Survey (NSS) 2017.

 Our Biological Sciences programme gives students an exciting opportunity to study biology in its widest sense: from molecules to ecosystems, from microbes to man.
 Starting from a broad foundation, you will have the opportunity to specialise your degree to reflect your emerging interests and to prepare you for the career that you aspire to.

 What you will study

 Surrey is one of the UK’s leading universities for bioscience degrees, and home to inspiring academics and pioneering research that is changing our understanding of the world.

 A Biological Sciences degree will provide you with an opportunity to study biological structure and function at various levels from molecules to cells, whole organisms and beyond into communities and ecosystems.
 You will have an opportunity to apply your knowledge to a number of current areas including environmental impact, human and animal health issues and food security.
 You will develop lifelong skills, including the ability to solve problems, evaluate evidence and analyse data, preparing you for a wide variety of future careers.

 |Qualification||Course length||Professional Training||UCAS||KIS code|

 |BSc (Hons)||36 months||7C53||View KIS data set|

 Professional Training placements